peterhinch/micropython-nano-gui/README.md

  5. `fgcolor=None` Foreground color: if `None` the `Writer` default is used.
  6. `bgcolor=None` Background color, as per foreground.
  7. `bdcolor=False` If `False` no border is displayed.
-If `None` a border is shown in the `Writer` forgeround color.
+If `None` a border is shown in the `Writer` foreground color.
 If a color is passed, it is used.
  8. `ticks=4` No. of gradutions to show.
  9. `label=None` A text string will cause a `Label` to be drawn below the meter.
 An integer will create a `Label` of that width for later use.
- 10. `style=Dial.CLOCK` Pointers are drawn from the centre of the circle as per the hands of a clock. `Dial.COMPASS` causes pointers to be drawn as arrows centred on the control's centre.
+ 10. `style=Dial.CLOCK` Pointers are drawn from the center of the circle as per the hands of a clock. `Dial.COMPASS` causes pointers to be drawn as arrows centered on the control's center.
 Arrow tail chevrons are suppressed for very short pointers.
  11. `pip=None` Draws a central dot.
 A color may be passed, otherwise the foreground color will be used.
 If `False` is passed, no pip will be drawn.
 The